maptiler/maptiler-sdk-js/readme.md

 - `MapStyle.OPENSTREETMAP` (reference style, this one does not have any variants)

-All reference styles (instances of `ReferenceMapStyle`) and style variants (instances of `MapStyleVariant`) have methods to know the alternative styles and variant that belong to the same reference style (`.getVariants()`).
+All reference styles (instances of `ReferenceMapStyle`) and style variants (instances of `MapStyleVariant`) have methods to know the alternative styles and variants that belong to the same reference style (`.getVariants()`).
 This is handy to provide a default/dark/light alternative color scheme, yet preserving the same level of details as in the reference style.
-Read more about about [ReferenceMapStyle](docsmd/classes/ReferenceMapStyle.md) and [MapStyleVariant](docsmd/classes/MapStyleVariant.md).
+Read more about about [ReferenceMapStyle](https://docs.maptiler.com/sdk-js/api/map-styles/#referencemapstyle) and [MapStyleVariant](https://docs.maptiler.com/sdk-js/api/map-styles/#mapstylevariant).
 </details>

 ___

-Still, you can still use some classic styles with just a *string* if you know their MapTiler CLoud ID:
+Still, you can still use some classic styles with just a *string* if you know their MapTiler Cloud ID:

 ```ts
 map.setStyle('outdoor-v2');